Arod2020/project1/README.md

 ```

 > NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+> To modify the inbound rules, allow port 3000
+> To check the app is accessible via the internet, enter the IP address followed by a : followed by the port number used by the app
 ### Project is deployed on AWS 🎉